Ergodic measures with infinite entropy: Introduction

-\begin{maintheorem} If $\text{dim}(M) \ge2$, then for a generic homeomorphism $f \in \mbox{Hom}(M)$ there exists a sequence of ergodic measures $\mu_n$ such that for all $n \ge 1$ we have $h_{\mu_n} = +\infty$ and \end{maintheorem}
+\begin{maintheorem} If $\text{dim}(M) \ge2$, then for a generic homeomorphism $f \in {{\rm Hom}}(M)$ there exists a sequence of ergodic measures $\mu_n$ such that for all $n \ge 1$ we have $h_{\mu_n}(f) = +\infty$ and \end{maintheorem}

-To prove the above theorems in dimension two or larger we construct a family ${\mathcal H}$, called models, of continuous maps in the cube $[0,1]^m$, including some homeomorphisms of the cube onto itself, which have a complicated behavior on a Cantor set (Definition \ref{DefinitionModel}).
-A periodic shrinking box is a compact set $K \subset M$ that is homeomorphic to the cube $[0,1]^m$ and such that for some $p \geq 1$: $K, f(K), \ldots, f^{p-1}(K)$ are pairwise disjoint and $f^p(K) \subset \mbox{int}(K)$ (Definition \ref{DefinitionPerShrBox}).
-The main steps of the proofs of Theorems \ref{Theorem1} and \ref{Theorem3} are the following results.
+To prove Theorems \ref{Theorem1}, \ref{Theorem3} and \ref{Theorem4} in dimension two or larger, we construct a family ${\mathcal H}$, called models, of continuous maps in the cube $[0,1]^m$, including some homeomorphisms of the cube onto itself, which have a complicated behavior on a Cantor set (Definition \ref{DefinitionModel}). { To prove Theorem \ref{Theorem2} in dimension one, the family ${\mathcal H}$ of model maps in $M$ we use is the set of continuous maps that have an \lq\lq atom doubling cascade\rq\rq, according to \cite[Definition 35]{CT2017}.}